centreon/centreon-documentation/en/monitoring/pluginpacks.md

 ### Accessing the Plugin Packs catalog

-* If you have an online [license](../administration/licenses.html), the Plugin Packs catalog is already available on your platform.
+* If you have an online [license](../administration/licenses.html), the Plugin Packs catalog is already available on your platform, on page **Configuration > Plugin Packs**.

 * If you have an offline license, you need to install or update the Plugin Packs catalog from your Centreon Central server: